 - Low internal resistance

-- Cost of production is lower than that of gel batteries
+- The cost of production is lower than that of gel batteries

 - Easy to recharge